 Dr Michael Schofield

-- Position: Programme Leader BA Film, Photography and Media; Teaching Fellow
+- Position: Lecturer in Film, Photography and Media

-- Areas of expertise: photography; film production; video and media art; cultural theory; experimental and slow cinema; practice research; sound design and art; visual communication; photography theory; urbanism
+- Areas of expertise: photography; video and media art; cultural theory; experimental documentary and essay film; practice research; sound art; visual communication; photography theory; urbanism

 - Email: M.P.Schofield@leeds.ac.uk